The AR forms are typically evident at birth and may be accompanied by early-onset emphysema:

 - Macrocephaly, alopecia, cutis laxa, and scoliosis (MACS) syndrome – Notable for macrocephaly, facial dysmorphism, gingival hypertrophy, dental abnormalities, sparse hair, high-pitched voice, and musculoskeletal abnormalities.
 Ocular, neurologic, and respiratory symptoms are absent.

-- Medication-induced cutis laxa causes acquired Type 1 cutis laxa, sometimes with generalized elastolysis.
+- Medication-induced cutis laxa causes acquired type 1 cutis laxa, sometimes with generalized elastolysis.
 Reported onset is within weeks to months of starting the medication.
-It has been associated with the use of penicillin, isoniazid, and selective serotonin reuptake inhibitors.
-Neonatal cutis laxa can occur in newborns of mothers treated with penicillamine (or, less frequently, penicillin or isoniazid).
+It has been associated with penicillin, isoniazid, and selective serotonin reuptake inhibitors (SSRIs).
+Neonatal cutis laxa can occur in newborns of birthing parents treated with penicillamine (or, less frequently, penicillin or isoniazid).

-- Cutis laxa may be associated with urticaria or angioedema, malignancies (eg, multiple myeloma, lymphoma), congenital hemolytic anemia, an arthropod bite reaction, extensive inflammatory skin disease (eg, atopic dermatitis, erythema multiforme, dermatitis herpetiformis, sarcoidosis, Sweet syndrome, interstitial granulomatous dermatitis), infections (eg, Toxocara canis, Borrelia burgdorferi, Treponema pallidum, Onchocerca volvulus), connective tissue diseases (eg, rheumatoid arthritis, systemic lupus erythematosus, lupus panniculitis), celiac disease, nephritic syndrome, alpha-1-antitrypsin deficiency, mastocytosis, and amyloidosis.
+- Cutis laxa may be associated with urticaria or angioedema, malignancies (eg, multiple myeloma, lymphoma), congenital hemolytic anemia, arthropod bite reactions, extensive inflammatory skin disease (eg, atopic dermatitis, erythema multiforme, dermatitis herpetiformis, sarcoidosis, acute febrile neutrophilic dermatosis, interstitial granulomatous dermatitis), infections (eg, Toxocara canis, Borrelia burgdorferi, Treponema pallidum, Onchocerca volvulus), connective tissue diseases (eg, rheumatoid arthritis, systemic lupus erythematosus, lupus panniculitis), celiac disease, nephritic syndrome, alpha-1-antitrypsin deficiency, mastocytosis, and amyloidosis.

-- Marshall syndrome – A form of acquired cutis laxa seen primarily in infants and young children following the onset of Sweet syndrome-like neutrophilic dermatosis.
+- Marshall syndrome – Also known as acquired cutis laxa type 2, this form of acquired cutis laxa is seen primarily in infants and young children following the onset of an inflammatory neutrophilic dermatosis.